Mixing with Saturation

 Saturation is a tough one to get right.
 One time I made the error of including an excessive amount of tape saturation on the master fader.
 In a certain part of the music, where the vocals were the loudest recorded, they were too hot.

-I didn’t notice my mistake until I had it pointed by the lead singer.
+I didn’t notice my mistake until I had it pointed out by the lead singer.
 After we listened again to the new vocal track it distorted in an identical place?!?
 Seems the high notes she was singing in these components have been peaking the tape plug-in on the master fader inflicting the vocals to distort.

 It was a really dumb moment!
 However, fortunately, I noticed what was happening and I’ve since developed a really suspicious relationship while using the saturation.